ctschroeder/tutorials/Voyant.md

 * Click export for the snippet to appear
 * Select and copy the snippet. (command-a to select all, command-c to copy)
 * For HTML pages: cut and paste into your HTML page.
 (If you don't know what this is, don't worry -- you don't need to)
-* For a blog post: start a new blog post on your Wordpress blog
+* For a blog post: start a new blog post on *the private class Wordpress blog*
-* Click on the Text tab (**This is very important**.
-The code won't work if you are in the Visual tab.)
+  * Select the HTML block for the blog (not paragraph, not bullets, not image but HTML)
-* Paste the snippet into your post. (command-v to paste)
+  * Paste the snippet into your post (command-v to paste)
-* Adjust the height or width if you'd like by changing the 800px (=800 pixels) height to another number or the 100% width to another percentage of your screen
+* Adjust the height or width if you'd like by changing the pixels (800px =800 pixels) to another number or the 100% width to another percentage of your screen

 ### Step 11: Document your visualization and corpus

 * In your blog post, website, or separate text/wordprocessor file where you are keeping your notes: document what your corpus is and where you got it from
-* You should also document the tool if you are including visualizations/information based on the tool.
+* You should also document the tool if you are including visualizations/information based on the tool and the tutorial you used
 * First we will document Voyant Tools.
 Click on the Export button for the tool.
   * Click on Export View
   * Select Bibliographic reference and click Export